 Michigan teachers seeking to upgrade their provisional certificate to a professional certificate must complete at least a 3-credit course of study with appropriate field experiences in the diagnosis and remediation of reading disabilities and differentiated instruction.

-Teachers can take any of the above three options as part of a degree program, or as a non-degree-seeking student.
+Teachers can take any of the above options as part of a degree program, or as a non-degree-seeking student.
 If you would like to enroll in a course as a non-degree-seeking student, please contact an enrollment advisor at 1-866-492-5336.

 Walden receives many questions about its program code for the New York online certification system, the TEACH system.
 Out-of-state institutions, such as Walden, do not have access to the TEACH system and therefore are not provided with program codes.
 The state requires that educators completing online programs go through a transcript evaluation pathway.
 The state advises that educators have their planned program of study approved by the New York State Education Department in advance and that all professional development activities be approved by your district as part of your professional development plan.
 For more information, please refer to the New York State Education Department.
 Last updated 10/22/09